jagi/meteor-astronomy/README.md

 var post = Posts.findOne();
 // Increase votes count by one. post.voteUp();
-// Auto convert string input value to number. post.count = tmpl.find('input[name=count]').value;
+// Auto convert a string input value to a number. post.count = tmpl.find('input[name=count]').value;
 // Check if all attributes are valid. if (post.validate()) {